php-dev-br/laravel-doc-pt-br/verification.md

 ### Protecting Routes

 [Route middleware](middleware.md) may be used to only allow verified users to access a given route.
-Laravel ships with a `verified` middleware alias, which is an alias for the `Illuminate\Auth\Middleware\EnsureEmailIsVerified` class.
+Laravel ships with a `verified` middleware, which references the `Illuminate\Auth\Middleware\EnsureEmailIsVerified` class.
 Since this middleware is already registered in your application's HTTP kernel, all you need to do is attach the middleware to a route definition.
 Typically, this middleware is paired with the `auth` middleware:

     Route::get('/profile', function () {
         // Only verified users may access this route...